Your Dog Deserves the Best!

 Other high-protein options for diabetic dogs include:

-Raised Right Puppy Growth Chicken Recipe: 55.9% protein1
+Raised Right Puppy Growth Chicken Recipe: 55.9% Protein

 2.Are there any grain-free options for diabetic dog food?